-Filling a liquid cylinder using the pressure transfer method is common for 22 psig (1.5 bar/ 152 kPa) service where the product is used for refrigerant purposes.
-This method may also be used for higher-pressure cylinders to increase liquid holding time.
-A fill is accomplished by first establishing a pressure difference between source vessel and the XL-45Hp/50HP/55HP/50VHP (higher pressure at the bulk vessel).
+Filing a liquid cylinder using the pressure transfer method is common for 22 psig (1.5 bar/ 152 kPa) service where the product is used for refrigerant purposes.
+This method may also be used for higher pressure cylinders to increase liquid holding time.
+A fill is accomplished by first establishing a pressure difference between the source vessel and the XL-65/65HP (higher pressure at the bulk vessel).
 The pressure differential will then push the liquid from the storage vessel to the container being filled.
-This method is employed when no transfer pump system is available, or if a greater control over liquid temperature is desired.
+This method is employed when no transfer pump systems is available, or if greater control over the temperature is desired.

-Filling the container is accomplished through the LIQUID valve while the VENT valve is open or partially open to control product pressure.
+Filling the containers is accomplished through the LIQUID valve while the VENT valve is open of partially open to control product pressure.
 Careful control of pressure will control the amount of heat retained in the liquid.
 Lower pressure results in colder liquid transferred to the container and increases, or lengthens, product holding time.